xak2000/nomad/website/source/guides/operating-a-job/failure-handling-strategies/reschedule.html.md

 ---
 layout: "guides"
-page_title: "Reschedule Stanza - Operating a Job"
+page_title: "Reschedule Block - Operating a Job"
 sidebar_current: "guides-operating-a-job-failure-handling-strategies-reschedule"
 description: |-
   Nomad can reschedule failing tasks after any local restart attempts have been